i-doit/knowledge-base/docs/en/consolidate-data/jdisc-discovery.md

 After the parameters are saved, you can test the connection to the JDisc database with the **Check connection** button.

 To archive objects that have not been seen by JDisc for a certain number of e.g. X days, the threshold value and the threshold value unit must be set under **Administration → [Tenant name] management → Settings for [Tenant name] → JDisc**.

 | Parameter          | Anmerkung                                                                                                                                    |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Threshold**      | Eine Zahl einfügen.
 When the setting is defined, the objects have not been seen by JDisc within this time period will be archived on import. |
 | **Threshold unit** | Days, Weeks oder Month                                                                                                                       |

-### Discovery Settings
+### Discovery settings

 The user can activate a scan with the configured JDisc instance with i-doit.
 For this purpose, the JDisc Discovery web service is used, provided it is installed and activated.